GoSayan/GoProfessional/README.md

 Add your suggestion for projects and your feedback to the GoSayan Slack channel.

 ## Below are some project templates
+Each repository belonging to the same topic should have the same topic tag.
+For example, repository "GoDockerDeploy" has the tags #golang and #docker.
+For DB related projects the tags should be #golang #databases for example.

 #### Docker
 - [The GoDockerDeploy Template Project Repository](https://github.com/GoSayan/GoDockerDeploy)